 ARTICLE 20. – EFFECT OF COURT PROCEEDINGS

 20.1.
-In the event of any legal proceedings initiated in court prior to or during a proceeding in respect of a domain name dispute that is the subject of the Complaint, the Third-Party Decider shall decide whether to suspend the proceeding in whole or in part.
+If, prior to or during the proceedings, a lawsuit has been filed before a court concerning the Domain Name, the Third-Party Decider or the Appeal Committee shall decide whether or not to suspend the proceedings in whole or in part.

 20.2.
-In the event that a Party initiates legal proceedings in court during the proceeding, it shall promptly notify the Complaint Manager.
-It shall also forward a copy of the document initiating the legal proceedings.
+If, during the proceedings, a Party commences proceedings before a court, it shall immediately inform the Complaint Manager.
+It shall also forward a copy of the document instituting the proceedings.

 ARTICLE 21. – COSTS

 21.4.
-If the pursuit of the proceeding requires exceptional services, the costs of which cannot be reasonably covered by the requested costs, such services shall only be performed upon payment by the instigating Party of the additional costs as determined by CEPANI.
+If the progress of the proceedings requires special services, the cost of which is not reasonably covered by the costs requested, such services shall only be rendered after the payment by the most diligent party of the amount for additional costs as determined by the Complaint Manager.

 ARTICLE 22. – EXCLUSION OF LIABILITY

-Except in the case of deliberate wrongdoing, neither CEPANI nor the Third-Party Decider shall be liable to a Party or the Registrar for any act or omission in connection with any proceeding under these Rules.
+Except in cases of willful misconduct or gross negligence, neither i) CEPANI, its directors and officers, nor ii) the Third-Party Decider shall be liable to a Party or to the Registration Authority for any act or omission relating to the proceedings conducted under these Rules.

 ARTICLE 23. – GENERAL PROVISIONS